blablacar/dgr/README.md

 ### The manifest

-The cnt manifest looks like a light ACI manifest.
-CNT will take this manifest and convert it to the format defined in the APPC spec.
+The cnt manifest looks like a light ACI manifest. cnt will take this manifest and convert it to the format defined in the APPC spec.

 Example of a cnt-manifest.yml :
 ```yaml